Ensembl/ensembl-web-track-api/README.md

 _Data updates:_
 - The data is served from an external postgres database in both k8s clusters (defined in `db_service.yaml`).
 Since the database user for k8s cluster is read-only, the database build and data import commands are run from a local computer with a read/write database user (specified in `settings.py`), followed by granting data access for the r/o user (`utils/grant_access.sh`).
 - Review apps from feature branch use local database in k8s.
-Run `utils/import_data.py` in the review app pod to update the data (from `data/track_categories.yaml`)
+Run `python utils/import_data.py` in the review app pod to update the data (data source: `data/track_categories.yaml`)
 - Use `./manage.py sqlflush` and `./manage.py dbshell` to address any database-related Django errors.